OpenRefine/OpenRefine/docs/docs/manual/wikidata.md

 OpenRefine’s connections to Wikidata were formerly an optional extension, but are now installed automatically with the downloadable package.
 The Wikidata extension can be removed manually by navigating to your OpenRefine installation folder, and then looking inside `webapp/extensions/` and deleting the `wikidata` folder inside.

 You do not need a Wikidata account to reconcile your local OpenRefine project to Wikidata.
-If you wish to upload your cleaned dataset to Wikidata, you will need to register an account, and authorize OpenRefine with that account.
+If you wish to upload your cleaned dataset to Wikidata, you will need an [autoconfirmed](https://www.wikidata.org/wiki/Wikidata:Autoconfirmed_users) account, and you must authorize OpenRefine with that account.

 The best source for information about how OpenRefine works with Wikidata is [on Wikidata itself, under Tools](https://www.wikidata.org/wiki/Wikidata:Tools/OpenRefine).
 This has tutorials, guidelines on editing, and spaces for discussion and help.